Guardians of the Sky: Birding with the Kogi and Wayuu in Sierra Nevada de Santa Marta

 The ethereal beauty of El Dorado's cloud forest at dawn creates perfect conditions for endemic species activity, when the mist provides ideal cover for our most elusive targets.

-Day 6-7: Tayrona National Park & Kogi Cultural Exchange
+Day 6-7: Tayrona National Park & Cultural Exchange

-Two full days with Dagoberto in Tayrona's diverse habitats provided unparalleled access to this complex ecosystem.
+Two full days in Tayrona's diverse habitats provided unparalleled access to this complex ecosystem with Dagoberto Rudas as our expert guide.
 Day six focused on the coastal forests and their specialized avifauna, while day seven took us inland to valleys and higher elevations.
+Dagoberto's intimate knowledge of the park and the jungle would prove essential for our most extraordinary encounter.
 The extended time allowed for both intensive birding and meaningful cultural exchange with the Kogi people, as Martin facilitated our respectful encounter and learning about traditional ecological knowledge.

 Day 8: Riohacha - Cardinal Guajiro Finale